Surface charge of horizon symmetries of a black hole with supertranslation field: Summary and conclusions

+We calculated variation of the surface charge in the $\r$ and $r$-systems and also in different parametrizations of the the unit sphere $\th ,\p$ and $z, \z$.
+In the $r$-system, variation of the charge is expressed through an integral of the charge density $\h{K}_\c^{rt}(\d\h{g}_{mn}, \h{g}_{mn})$ over the sphere.
+In the $\r$-system, variation of the charge is obtained as a sum of three integrals over the horizon surface with charge densities $K_{\xi}^{\r t}, K_{\xi}^{\th t}$ and $K_{\xi}^{\p t}$ and corresponding integrations over $d\th d\p , d\r d\p$ and $d\r d\th$.
+Here $\xi$ and $\c$ are the vector fields generating asymptotic horizon transformations in the $\r$ and $r$-systems.
+Surface charge densities were calculated in the leading order in $x$, and together with contributions from $\sqrt{-g}\,(\sqrt{-\h{g}}$ yield for a variation of the charge an expression independent of $x$.

 In a general case the surface charges obtained by integration of variations of the charges over the space of metrics are path-dependent.
-In a special case of the supertranslation field in metric depending only on a spherical angle $\th$, variation of the charge in the $r$-system is independent on the path, i.e. integrable.
-The surface charge densities in the $\r$ and $r$ systems are connected as
+In a special case of the supertranslation field in metric depending only on a spherical angle $\th$, variation of the charge in the $r$-system is of the form of a variation of a functional over the space of metrics and can be integrated in a path-independent way.
+Integrability of the surface charge was prouved for both parametrizations of the unit sphere.
+Although of different functional forms, the expressions vor the variation of the charge are transformed one to another by the transformation from the $r$ to the $\r$ system.

-Both terms in the rhs of this relation have the same order in $x$.
-It is seen that determination of the density $K^{\r t}$ in the $\r$-system requires calculation of both densities in the $r$-system.
-Inversely, the integrable charge density in the $r$-system $\h{K}^{rt}$ is expressed through two terms $K^{\r t}$ and $K^{\th t}$, and without the second contribution is not integrable.